FeLiNa22/helm/.github/pull_request_template.md

-# Kubito Helm Charts PR Checklist
+# Helm Charts PR Checklist

 Thank you for your contribution!
 Please ensure the following: